Policy, surveillance, clinical

 Public Health Advanced Trainee Registrar

-Anastasia Phillips is an advanced trainee in Public Health Medicine and has an academic appointment as Clinical Associate Lecturer with the School of Public Health, University of Sydney.
-She completed her Master of Public Health at the University of Western Australia and has worked in public health medicine registrar positions across WA and NSW.
-Anastasia is interested in the epidemiology and control of communicable disease and vaccine safety.
+Anastasia Phillips is a Public Health Physician at NCIRS and PhD candidate at the University of Sydney.
+She completed training with the Australasian Faculty of Public Health Medicine (AFPHM) in 2016, for which she was awarded the Sue Morey Medal for the highest mark in the AFPHM Oral Examination.
+She holds an academic appointment as Clinical Associate Lecturer with the School of Public Health, University of Sydney.
+Dr Phillips completed her Master of Public Health at the University of Western Australia and has worked in public health positions across WA and NSW.
+She has a particular interest in vaccine safety surveillance.

 Dr Chathura Edirisuriya MBBS, MSc, MD